 Behr, whose mother was a school bus driver, driver trainer and transportation supervisor, said that he is on a journey “to make people aware that there is a solution to protect these children and their bus drivers from things like children being pinched, entrapped or dragged.”

-He noted a 1997 incident in which a teenage boy was dragged and crushed to death when his jacket was caught in the bus door's handrail, and the resulting $14 million settlement.
+He noted a 1997 incident in which a teenage boy was dragged and crushed to death when his jacket was caught in the bus door’s handrail, which resulted in a $14 million settlement.

 “I think that there are pros and cons of the system, but believe it could help prevent an injury or death if a student would get caught in the door,” he told STN.
 He added that he would need to see some product and installation prices before deciding if it was cost-effective.